Zairaxx/Souvenir/readme.md

 To do list in priority-order:
+- Focus on SouvenirForm.js.
+    - Change background to different gradient options.
+    - On submit = Hide submit button, show buttons to adding another souvenir or showing collection.
 - Fix navigation to work properly.
+DONE
 - Dynamic navigation depending on device.
 - Map view.
 - Collection view of souvenirs.